vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/Sacred-ground_Bakker.md

 The wording of the SP, in its turn, does not show direct dependency on the MBh, but nevertheless elucidates it considerably, since it preserved the context from which the verses in the MBh may have been borroweḍ We thus have stumbled upon a layer in the process of composition of the Mahābhārata that

 has been transmitted incompletely—and consequently incomprehensibly—in the ms tradition of the epic.
 One explanation of this phenomenon could be that in the course of this ms transmission, at an early stage, for one reason or another, a significant text passage had been lost and that only the Telugu and Grantha traditions preserved a vestige thereof.
-However, the hemistich devyāḥ svayaṁvare vr̥ttam

-. śr̥ṇuṣvānyad dhanaṁjaya \( ad  MBh 7.173.58\) makes
+However, the hemistich devyāḥ svayaṁvare vr̥ttaṁśr̥ṇuṣvānyad dhanaṁjaya \( ad  MBh 7.173.58\) makes

 the impression of being secondary, i.e. of being an explanatory interpolatioṇ